Explaining the criminal charges January 6 committee recommended for Trump

 Conspiracy to defraud the United States

 This crime entails "two or more persons conspiring either to commit any offence against the United States, or to defraud the United States, or any agency thereof".

 The committee believes Mr Trump worked with others to impede the function of the US government and mislead the public about the results of the 2020 election.
-Conspiracy to make a false statement

 This statue makes it a crime for a government official to cover up a scheme, make materially false statements, or issue false statements or documents with the knowledge the information isn't true.

 The committee claims Mr Trump and his backers' planned to submit a slate of false electors in key swing states who would have handed him the presidency in defiance of election results.

 Insurrection